Anag1982/maths-for-pqc/README.md

 # Maths for Post-Quantum Cryptography — companion labs

-Companion Jupyter notebooks for *Maths for Post-Quantum Cryptography* (Mathematics for Everything, Book 4), by Avishek Nag, School of Electrical & Electronic Engineering, University College Dublin.
+Companion Jupyter notebooks for *Maths for Post-Quantum Cryptography* (Mathematics for Everything, Book 4), by Avishek Nag, School of Computer Science, University College Dublin.

 This repository holds the **labs only** — the runnable code referenced from each chapter.
 The book text itself is not here.